 The A.1 group estimates primarily changed due to the lower reference load, which is attributable to a smaller average participant, and an update in impact modeling.
 Last year, the PY 2022 impacts were leveraged to construct the A.1 ex ante estimates, but this year we used impacts from PY 2022 - PY 2024.
-For A.6, the reference loads decreased slightly, and the impacts remained similar.
-This is due to a change in the geographic dispersion of the enrollment forecasts.
+For both A.4 and A.6, the reference loads increased slightly, and the impacts decreased.
+The decrease in impacts for A.4 is due to the change in the resource adequacy event duration, while the A.6 reduction was a result of the updated definition in program specific and portfolio adjusted impacts.

-3.4.14 EX ANTE LOAD IMPACT SLICE-OF-DAY TABLES
+3.4.13 EX ANTE LOAD IMPACT SLICE-OF-DAY TABLES.

-Table 3-25, Table 3-26, Table 3-27, Table 3-28, Table 3-29, Table 3-30, Table 3-31, and Table 3-32 show the 2024 ex ante aggregate hourly impacts by ELRP Group for each month under PG&E 1-in-2 monthly worst day conditions.
+Table 3-23, Table 3-24, Table 3-25, Table 3-26, Table 3-27, Table 3-28, and Table 3-29 show the 2024 ex ante aggregate hourly impacts by ELRP Group for each month under SCE 1-in-2 monthly worst day conditions.
 The tables are designed to enable the CPUC's Slice-of-Day Resource Adequacy requirements.
 Currently the ELRP pilot does not qualify for Resource Adequacy, but these tables reflect what the slice of day load impacts would look like if ELRP did qualify for Resource Adequacy.
 The estimated reductions are typically larger in the hotter summer months and smaller in the cooler shoulder months.
 Reductions are only included for May through October, corresponding to the months in which ELRP events can be called.
 For Group A.4 and A.5, response to an event is flat across the three-hour Resource Adequacy window to reflect consistent discharge.
 The pre- and post-event charging are also modelled, but these are not factored into the resource adequacy window.
 For other groups, however, event response varies by hour.

-Table 3-25: ELRP A.1 Slice of Day Table for Monthly Worst Day (Portfolio-Adjusted Aggregate Impacts, MW)
+Table 3-23: ELRP A.1 Slice of Day Table for Monthly Worst Day (Portfolio Adjusted Aggregate Impacts (MW))